 160 of 161 found this interesting Interesting? |

 According to the DVD commentary, when Freddy is in jail, trying to remember Lawrence's name, the entire scene was improvised by Steve Martin.
 Director Frank Oz was crouched out of camera range and tapped Anton Rodgers on the foot to interrupt Martin when Oz felt that he had gone as far as he could with the improv.

 DVD special features report that Steve Martin and Sir Michael Caine frequently ad-libbed throughout the movie, as well as the ending.
-Apparently, this movie was shot without a definitively known ending.

 Sir Michael Caine was nominated for a Golden Globe Award for Best Actor - Motion Picture Musical or Comedy, but lost out to Tom Hanks, for Big (1988).
 Steve Martin was not nominated in the same category, despite many people considering him being the major contributor of many of the movie's laughs.

 103 of 111 found this interesting Interesting? |